xwmario/Warez/README.md

 - [Traning Circle](https://trainingcircle.in/) - (EN-US) - Coding, reversing & other tutorials.
 - [TUTSGALAXY](https://tutsgalaxy.com/) - Learn HTML5 and CSS3 fundamentals.
 - [Unlimited Mega.nz-IDM-downloader](https://github.com/CHEF-KOCH/Mega.nz-IDM-downloader) - Download Mega.nz without any limits.
+- [[Updated][Guide] How to bypass the adblock ban on KissAnime](https://old.reddit.com/r/KissAnime/comments/awmkrz/updatedguide_how_to_bypass_the_adblock_ban/) - An Ad blocker guide for KissAnime.
+- [What are magnet links and trackers?](https://gist.github.com/nektro/788ba921b51bedbbea07a04fb123b21a) Short explanation of magnet and trackers and how they work.

 ## Direct Download Streaming
 - [Catchvideo.net](https://catchvideo.net/) - Catchvideo.net is a free online website, which allows you to download a video url from YouTube, Facebook, Dailymotion, Vimeo and more.